dz1109/dz1109.github.io/_pages/about.md

 OptMatch: Optimaized Matchmaking via Modeling the High-Order interactions on the Arena (KDD2020 Oral)(CCF Rank: A)

-CFFNN: Cross Feature Fusion Neural Network for Collaborative Filtering(TKDE 2020)(CCF Rank: A)(accept)
+CFFNN: Cross Feature Fusion Neural Network for Collaborative Filtering (IEEE Transactions on Knowledge and Data Engineering 2020)(CCF Rank: A)

 ======Education experience